ARBORproject/arborproject.github.io/README.md

 - **Research Question** Capturing the main goal of the project
 - **Owners** Names(and github usernames) of project leads
 - **Project status** Is this project ongoing?
 Are you looking for collaborators?
 The first post should also be treated as a project-specific "Wiki" that summarizes the current status of the project.
-Please see TODO for instructions and [this project page] for an example.
+Please see [instructions here](https://github.com/ArborProject/arborproject.github.io/discussions/1) and [an example here](https://github.com/ArborProject/arborproject.github.io/discussions/6).